CSharpRU/vault-php/README.md

 This is a PHP client for Vault - a tool for managing secrets.

+## Features

+* Supports different authentication backends (right now userpass only) with token caching and re-authentication.
+* Different transports for different PHP versions.

 ## Installing / Getting started

 Simply run this command within your directory with composer.json.